mozaik-association/mozaik/docs/Contacts Module.md

 ## Duplicates

+A very elaborated duplicate check system based on

+- The name
+- Phone
+- Mobile
-A very elaborated duplicate check system - based on the name, phone, mobile, email and address - helps you identify, manage and merge possible duplicates within your contacts database.
+- Email and address
+Helps you identify, manage and merge possible duplicates within your contacts database.

 !!! info